Bull shark: Interactions with humans

 Since bull sharks often dwell in very shallow waters, are found in many types of habitats, are territorial by nature, and have no tolerance for provocation, they may be more dangerous to humans than any other species of shark.
 Bull sharks are one of the three shark species (along with the tiger shark and great white shark) most likely to bite humans.

-One or several bull sharks may have been responsible for the Jersey Shore shark attacks of 1916, which were the inspiration for Peter Benchley's novel Jaws.
+One or several bull sharks may have been responsible for the Jersey Shore shark attacks of 1916.
+While it is a common misconception that these attacks were the inspiration for the novel Jaws, its author Peter Benchley has stated this is not the case.
 The speculation that bull sharks may have been responsible is based on two fatal bites occurring in brackish and fresh water.

 Bull sharks have attacked swimmers around the Sydney Harbour inlets.
 In India, bull sharks swim up the Ganges, Bramaputra, Mahanadi, and other Indian rivers and have bitten bathers.
 Many of these bite incidents were attributed to the Ganges shark, Glyphis gangeticus, a critically endangered river shark species, although the sand tiger shark was also blamed during the 1960s and 1970s.

 Bull sharks have also attacked humans off the coast of Florida.